AllenInstitute/vis/site/src/content/docs/developers/publishing.md

 When you have a new package to publish, follow these steps to publish it:

-1. Authenticate with GitHub Packages by following the instructions in the [Authenticating with GitHub Packages](authenticating.md) documentation.
+1. Authenticate with GitHub Packages by following the instructions in the [GitHub Packages Authentication](../../getting-started/authenticating) documentation, but using the `write:packages` scope on the PAT.

 2. Add the necessary information about the repository and the registry to the `package.json` file: